Bookkeeping tips for freelance photographers

 In double-entry bookkeeping, every transaction is recorded as a credit and a debit of equal amounts, with debits on the left and credits on the right.
 When your debits and credits are equal, your books are “balanced.”

 For example, let’s say you pay $20 for a monthly photo editing software subscription: you’d debit your expense account $20 and credit your cash (asset) account $20.
-Or let’s say a client pays you $1,500 for a photoshoot.
+Or let’s say a client pays you $1,500 for a .
 In that case, you’d debit your cash account $1,500 and credit your revenue account $1,500.

 Single-entry bookkeeping can work for some solopreneurs/freelancers if they plan to stay small, but double-entry is more accurate and therefore your best bet if you have more complex needs, including a staff.
 If you want to go with the single-entry method, an Excel spreadsheet is all you need.
 Use it to record every transaction involving your business, and then keep your supporting documents on file (more on this later).
-In many cases, that will be enough come tax .
+In cases, that will be enough come tax season.

-For small businesses, there are tons of software options available to make the bookkeeping process easier and keep everything organized in one place, such as QuickBooks or Xero (for double-entry).
+For small businesses, there are tons of software options to make the bookkeeping process easier and keep everything organized in one place, such as QuickBooks or Xero (for double-entry).
 These tools do have a bit of a learning curve, as you need to know the basics of bookkeeping.
 But they can provide you with a better understanding of your business’s finances and make your daily life much easier.
 QuickBooks, for example, offers features that allow you to automate invoices, send payment reminders, and save photos of your receipts for easy access.

 All of this information can later be used by your CPA (certified public accountant) to interpret your finances and guide you on best practices going forward.